 Shanleya's Quest is a story that is both educational and fun.
+Order the book in both English and Spanish to improve language skills while learning to identify plants.
 It makes a great gift idea for nieces, nephews, and neighborhood kids!

 In a mythical world where time is a liquid that falls as rain upon the land, young Shanleya paddles her canoe out to the "Tree Islands" to learn the plant traditions of her people.
 Each island is home to a separate family of plants and an unforgettable Guardian with lessons to teach about the identification and uses of those plants.